ChrKroer/academic-kickstart/content/post/reading-list.md

 * [Mosek](https://www.mosek.com/) get a free academic license and install this as a backend to CVXPY.
 It's the best way to solve certain conic programs, such as those for computing market equilibria.

 It's also important to be able to do data analysis/plotting.
 For those purposes Pandas and seaborn are good python packages.
 That said, the R tidyverse is incredibly good for data analysis.
 I find it much more enjoyable to work with than python.
-If you're willing to divide your time between languages, I recommend:
+If you're willing to learn two languages, I recommend:

 * [R for Data Science](https://r4ds.had.co.nz/) by Grolemund and Wickham.